linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/RglF2.md

 synonyms:
 ---

-Radialglia-like cells type 2 but found in the forebrain where Slc6a11 is not expressed
+Radialglia-like cells type 2 (but found in the forebrain where Slc6a11 is not expressed)

 Justification:

+See also Rgl2
 Note: Aldoc is broadly expressed in the Forebrain at E12-E15

 Other markers: